 The result for reasonable assumptions on dividends and risk-free returns is an estimate for the future equity premium that is significantly below the historical average return on stocks over the last two centuries.
-Our estimate is roughly xx percent.
+Our conservative estimate is 1.6 percent.
 This estimate is more in line with theoretical predictions, and it is more in line with the experiences of other developed countries.
-In our view, the main puzzle is the historical period in the United States.
+In our view, the main puzzle is the historical period in the United States, not the current or near future.